 Recessed, reflector or flood bulbs – These are mini spotlights that emit light in a focused beam spread, providing accents and direct lighting to specific spots within a room.
 They come in numerous sizes, can easily fit into existing fixtures (often cans) and most are fully dimmable.
 Some examples of these bulbs are: BR30s, MR16s, PAR20s, PAR30s and PAR38s.

-Flame tip or candelabra bulbs – These work great in specialty fixtures (candelabras) and provide a subtle, sophisticated feel to a room.
+Flame tip or candelabra bulbs – These bulb options work great in specialty fixtures (candelabras) and provide a subtle, sophisticated feel to a room.
 They are often fully dimmable, too.

 For Your Business

 Batteries Plus Bulbs has the right light bulb types for your business needs.